-14. Does your medical school curriculum address the environmental and health co-benefits of a plant-based diet?
+15. Does your medical school curriculum address the environmental and health co-benefits of a plant-based diet?
 3 This topic was explored in depth by the core curriculum.

-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
+- 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.

-Score explanation: A plant-based diet is discussed in multiple lectures throughout 1st and 2nd year (in Molecules to Cells, Foundations for Biopsychosocial Practice, and the second year Primary Care Clerkship), however the focus is solely on the health benefits and does not address the environmental benefits.
+Score explanation: A plant-based diet is discussed in multiple lectures throughout 1st and 2nd year (in Molecules to Cells, Foundations for Biopsychosocial Practice, and the second year Primary Care Clerkship), however the focus is almost entirely on the health benefits and only mentions environmental benefits extremely briefly.